gomorpheus/morpheus-docs/getting_started/appliance_setup.rst

 If you do not already have a license key, one may be requested from https://www.morpheushub.com or from your |morpheus| representative.

-In the Administration -> Settings section, select the LICENSE tab, paste your License Key and click "UPDATE"
+In the Administration -> Settings section, select the LICENSE tab, paste your License Key and click :guilabel:`UPDATE`

 .. image:: /images/getting_started/license_key.png